 EPP Templates are built using a template customer account.

-- That template account number must be added to each customer it applies to
+- Template number must be added to each customer

 If you remove or change a template EPP:

-In addition to templates, a customer may have their own EPP rules.
+Customers may also have their own EPP rules:

 - Contract pricing